agossouema2011/WCE2024/readme.md

 # Influence of color correction on pathology detection in Capsule Endoscopy
-This is an official implementation for CVPR2022 paper ["nfluence of color correction on pathology detection in Capsule Endoscopy"](https://xx.pdf).
+This is an official implementation for WCE Workshop in ICPR paper ["nfluence of color correction on pathology detection in Capsule Endoscopy"](https://xx.pdf).
 It includes the code for Object Detection tasks using Retinanet and YOLOv5 on the SEE-AI Capsule Endoscopy dataset.
 (1) Retinant and YOLOv5 benchmarked on the original SEE-AI Dataset (R_OrigD) (2) Retinant and YOLOv5 benchmarked on the Color Checker Corrected version of SEE-AI Dataset (R_CCD)